 Each vendor’s product or service is evaluated in terms of how well it delivers and differentiates on each capability, on a five-point scale.
 These ratings are displayed side by side for all vendors, allowing easy comparisons between the different sets of features.

 Ratings and summary scores range from 1.00 to 5.00:

 The analyst establishes the expected range for each capability scoring and what the characteristics of a 1 and a 5 would be.
-During evaluation, based on findings, it may be necessary to create an updated baseline for these expectations to establish the final rating range.
+During evaluation, based on findings, an updated baseline for these expectations may be created to establish the final rating range.

 Research activities include: